giltayar/bilt/packages/site/src/docs/08-build-configurations.md

-  `before`: an array of `Step` objects defining the steps to execute _before_ building all the packages (but only if there are any packages to build) `after`: an array of `Step` objects defining the steps to execute _after_ building all the packages (but only if at least one of the packages built succesfully) `during`: the steps to run for each package.
+  `before`: an array of `Step` objects defining the steps to execute _before_ building all the packages (but only if there are any packages to build) `after`: an array of `Step` objects defining the steps to execute _after_ building all the packages (but only if at least one of the packages built successfully) `during`: the steps to run for each package.
 These are the steps for the ["package build"](../concepts#build)

 ### The `Step` object